-As discussed above, the blues have deep roots in American history, particularly African-American history.
 The blues grew up in the Mississippi Delta just upriver from New Orleans, the birthplace of jazz.
 Blues and jazz have always influenced each other, and they still interact in countless ways today.
 Following the end of the Civil War, black men had few options other than doing backbreaking manual work or something like becoming a traveling minstrel.
 Many chose to rely on their physical stamina and the soulful and melancholy lyrics of many blues songs to create a powerful, emotive and rhythmic music celebrating the life of black Americans.
 The lyrics they sang reflected their daily lives including sex, drinking, jail, murder, poverty, hard labor and lost love.

 In the early 20th century, the blues was considered disreputable as white audiences began listening to blues.
 Blues came into its own as an important part of the country's relatively new popular culture in the 1920s with the recording, first, of great female classic blues singers and, then, of the country folk blues singers of the Mississippi Delta, the Piedmont of the Carolinas, and Texas.
 The first copyrighted song was in l912, the "Dallas Blues."
 As huge numbers of African-Americans left the South at this time due to failed Reconstruction, dismal economic conditions, oppression in the South and the hope of better treatment in the North between l915 and l940, the blues went with them, and settled in the urban centers of the North, especially Chicago.
 A more urban, electric blues developed as a result, which eclipsed the rural blues of the South and eventually became both rock and roll and what would become known as rhythm and blues.